SAP-archive/hana-data-anonymization-vldb-demo/README.md

 Download and Installation
 =========================

-The file "VLDBDemo.zip" can simply be imported into the SAP Web IDE by clicking "File" -> "Import" -> "File or Project" and selecting it.
+From the GitHub repository, download this project by clicking "Clone or download" and "Download ZIP".
+The file "hana-data-anonymization-vldb-demo-master.zip" can then be simply imported into the SAP Web IDE by clicking "File" -> "Import" -> "File or Project", and selecting it.
 After that, the project must be built by clicking "Build" -> "Build".
 Then, anonymized data can be accessed via the two pre-configured calculation views "HRDB_VIEW_DIFF_PRIV" and "HRDB_VIEW_K_ANON".

 Queries done for analysis of "HRDB_VIEW_DIFF_PRIV" can be found in the workspace under "VLDBDemo/DIFF_PRIV_SENSITIVITY.sql" and